CospanDesign/nysa/docs/boards.rst

 Artemis
 -------

-A Flexible Spartan 6 LX45T with a flexible interface to a host and expansion port that brings out SERDES.
+A Spartan 6 LX45T designed so the user can create their own host interface using up to 23 differential signals (46 single ended) and a pair of gigabit transceivers openning up PCI Express.
 One of the most inexpensive ways to use PCI Express or SATA on your next project.

 .. image:: _static/artemis_board.png
     :target: _static/artemis_board.png